freziertz/security/Email Security.md

 # Chapter 1: Why Do You Need Secure Email?

-Welcome to the MakeUseOf Email Security Course.
+Welcome to the BrainyCyber Email Security Course.
 In this course you’ll learn how to lock down your inbox and secure one of the single most important digital assets in your life.

 # Why Do You Need Secure Email?